The Mortgage Interest Deduction 2020: A Guide To Limits And What Qualifies

 - Any home purchased after October 13, 1987 and before December 16, 2017 is still eligible for the $1 million limit ($500,000 each, if married and filing separately).

-- Any home that was sold before April 1, 2018 is eligible for the $1 million limit – ONLY if there was a binding contract entered before December 15, 2017 to close before January 1, 2018 and the home is purchased before April 1, 2018.
+- Any home that was sold before April 1, 2018 is eligible for the $1 million limit – ONLY if there was a binding contract entered before December 15, 2017 to close before January 1, 2018 and the home was purchased before April 1, 2018.

 What Loans Qualify For This Deduction?